 - Professional Performance Guidelines

-- Performance guidelines and standards helps advance the massage therapy profession.
+Performance guidelines and standards help advance the massage therapy profession.

 - Responsibilities of Being an Employee

 - Learn more about what you can expect as an employee practicing massage therapy.

 - Long-term goals help you stay focused on where you are- and where you want to be- in your career as a massage therapist.